 Two training tracks are available: The Program Management track and the Acquisition Leader track.
 The primary focus of the Program Management Track is to develop high performing and high leadership potential acquisition personnel toward a future goal of attaining Command Select List (CSL) civilian Product and Project Manager positions and Product Director positions.
 Program Management track offers fellows an opportunity for developmental assignments as a Product Lead, Program Officer (PO), or an Assistant Program Manager (APM) in a Program Management Office (PMO), Department of the Army Systems Coordinator and other similar developmental assignment PM positions.
 In addition to the PM Track, we also offer the Acquisition Leader track.
 The Acquisition Leader track offers fellows not interested in PM, to focus their CDG experience on broadening assignments to round out any identified experiential gaps within or outside of their current acquisition career field (ex.
 Resource management, contracting, HQ time, etc.).

 - CDG/AAF fellows, along with their Command and assistance from the CDG/AAF Program Manager, are responsible for finding mentors to assist in career development and provide guidance throughout the assignment period.
 A senior (GS-15 or SES) mentor is required.

 - Fellows will be assigned to a centrally-funded developmental leadership position on the U. S. Army Acquisition Support Center (USAASC) Table of Distribution and Allowances (TDA).

-- At least one extended TDY assignment (Not to Exceed 179 days at a time), will be required and centrally-funded by USAASC.
+- One extended TDY (Not to Exceed 179 days), will be required and centrally-funded by USAASC.